Here is a list of 20 Reasons for No Traffic on a Blog in 2020, I have written 20 Reasons you can please add more in the comments.

 Poor Design Worst User Experience Leading to No Traffic

-A poorly designed blog would never engage the visitors to read more, follow a blog or revisit it.
+A poorly designed blog would never engage the visitors to read more, follow a blog, or revisit it.

-Blogs that have lots of design elements, poor accessibility scores, for designs usually make the user quit the page and never return,
+Blogs that have lots of design elements, and poor accessibility scores, for designs usually make the user quit the page and never return,

 No Traffic for Not having a responsive layout

-This is one of the major reasons for lesser or no organic traffic, mobile-friendly pages that are responsive in all screen resolutions, cross-browser compatible, use technology like AMP for blogs are likely to get more impressions and rank higher.
+This is one of the major reasons for lesser or no organic traffic, mobile-friendly pages that are responsive in all screen resolutions, cross-browser compatible, and use technology like AMP for blogs are likely to get more impressions and rank higher.

-If you ignore how your website looks on a mobile screen most likely you will lose the traffic from search results.
+If you ignore how your website looks on a mobile screen most likely you will lose traffic from search results.

 No Traffic as of Slow Pageload Speeds

-This performance now includes First Contentful Paint, Time to Interactive, Speed Index, Total Blocking Time, Largest Contentful Paint, Cumulative Layout Shift, Critical Request Chains, Critical path latency, request counts and much more added frequently.
+This performance now includes First Contentful Paint, Time to Interactive, Speed Index, Total Blocking Time, Largest Contentful Paint, Cumulative Layout Shift, Critical Request Chains, Critical path latency, request counts, and much more added frequently.

 Here is a list of many tools to check the performance of your website.

-Every page speed tool has its own term to determine the performance like Yslow considers DNS lookups as a performance score, while many other tools don’t consider this as a performance score.
+Every page speed tool has its own term to determine the performance Yslow considers DNS lookups as a performance score, while many other tools don’t consider this as a performance score.

 No Traffic as I am Giving away a damn to SEO

-SEO is not just getting the green lights on your WordPress Seo Plugin, It’s definitely beyond that or much more beyond that, The search engines are smarter than you can imagine, they change with the time improve with the technology stacks, your SEO plugin goes by the wish of the Developer how he wants it to be,
+SEO is not just getting the green lights on your WordPress Seo Plugin, It’s definitely beyond that or much more beyond that, The search engines are smarter than you can imagine, they change with time and improve with the technology stacks, and your SEO plugin goes by the wish of the Developer how he wants it to be,

 Your blog won’t get organic traffic if you don’t follow how a search engine expects your content to be crawled, Things like Schema, Structured data play a vital role in the correct SEO strategy and plan.